xsdk-project/MathPackagesTraining2022/_lessons/superlu_mfem/lesson.md

 layout: page-fullwidth
 order: 7
 subheadline: "Linear Solvers"
-title: "Sparse, Direct Solvers with SuperLU"
+title: "Sparse, Direct Solvers with SuperLu"
 teaser: "Role and Use of Direct Solvers in Ill-Conditioned Problems"
 permalink: "lessons/superlu_mfem/"
 use_math: true